AdityaCoppisetti/robotic-arm/journal.md

     now for our J5 and J6 we are using a 2 dof wrist

-     so its going to be much different
+     so its going to be much different we also need to remember while calculating that we are using 2 synchronised belt mechanisms for this